-Presented below is a summary of the overall approach that should be used to determine whether dust suppressants represent a potentially significant environmental threat through their impacts on surface water and/or groundwater quality
+Presented below is a summary of the overall approach that should be used to determine whether dust suppressants represent a potentially significant environmental threat through their impacts on surface water and/or groundwater quality.
 The focus of this discussion is on adverse impacts to aquatic life in the receiving waters for runoff from areas that have received application of dust suppressants, as well as groundwaters in which dust suppressants have migrated from the point of application to the water table and, therefore, are a potential threat to those who use the groundwater for domestic or agricultural purposes.

-Evaluation of the potential environmental impacts of the constituents in dust suppressants is difficult to do reliably, since many of the dust suppressants that are being used are waste materials which are poorly characterized, which are variable from batch to batch, and for which there is limited information today on the potential impacts of the constituents in the waste mixture.
+Evaluation of the potential environmental impacts of the constituents in dust suppressants is difficult to do reliably, since some of the dust suppressants that are being used are waste materials which are poorly characterized, which are variable from batch to batch, and for which there is limited information today on the potential impacts of the constituents in the waste mixture.
 This situation mandates that a much more careful approach be used for evaluating the potential impacts of dust suppressants, especially under conditions where there is repeated application of a dust suppressant to a particular location.

 The Times Beach dioxin situation is an example of the use of a waste material as a dust suppressant which led to significant environmental and public health problems.
 There are others.
-For example, in the Sierras, PCB-based transformer oils were used as dust suppressants on mountain roads.
-This led to significant excessive bioaccumulation of PCBs in fish of the region downstream for many miles from where the PCB dust suppressant was applied.
-There are likely many more situations of this type, which have simply not been adequately investigated and/or documented.
+For example, as reported by Lee and Jones-Lee (2002a), in the Sierra-Nevada Mountains in California, PCB-based transformer oils were used as dust suppressants on some mountain roads.

-1 Report prepared for Expert Panel on the "Potential Environmental Impacts of Dust Suppressants," organized by the University of Nevada, Las Vegas, Department of Civil Engineering, May 30 and 31, 2002.
+1 Report prepared for Expert Panel on the "Potential Environmental Impacts of Dust Suppressants," organized by the University of Nevada, Las Vegas, Department of Civil and Environmental Engineering (2003).